Overview of the user interface

 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.

-The navigation bar at the top is a quick alternative to the Project tool window where you can navigate your project structure and open files for editing.
+The navigation bar at the top is a quick alternative to the Project tool window where you can navigate the structure of your project and open files for editing.

 Use the buttons to the right of the navigation bar to run and debug your application, and perform basic version control operations (if the version control integration is configured).
 It also contains buttons to Run Anything (press Ctrl twice) and Search Everywhere (press Shift twice).

-Numbers divided by a colon denote the current caret position in the editor (line and column).
+The line and column numbers divided by a colon denote the current caret position in the editor.
 Click the numbers to jump to a specific line and column.
 If you select a code fragment in the editor, PhpStorm also shows the number of characters and line breaks in the selected fragment.